 Co-presented with Nimisha Bastedo.
 “Taking Learning Out on the Land.”
-Presented at NWT Educators Conference, Mildred Hall School, Yellowknife, NT.
+Workshop delivered at NWT Educators Conference, Mildred Hall School, Yellowknife, NT.
 19 February 2018.

 Co-presented with Walter Bezha.
 “Dechı̨ta Nezǫ Gots’udı́ (Living on the Land in a Good Way): Decolonization, Indigenous Knowledges, and Risk Management Planning.”
-Presented at Wilderness Risk Management Conference, Portland, ME.
+Workshop delivered at Wilderness Risk Management Conference, Portland, ME.
 3 November 2017.

 Co-presented with Winter Haley.
 “NWT On The Land Collaborative.”
 Presented at Yukon Mental Wellness Summit 2017, Kwanlin Dün Cultural Centre, Whitehorse, YT.
 4-5 October 2017.